 At this time in the morning there was no one to collect the 10K IDR entrance fee so we entered for free.
 Although if you drive yourself you will have to pay a parking fee between 2K – 5K IDR.
 We have visited the Tegalalang rice terrace twice and the price was different each time.

 What to expect

-The part of the rice field which we’re standing on is blocked off by a fence so you’ll have to pay 50k IDR to one of the locals who owns this part of the rice field.
+The part of the rice field is blocked off by a fence.
+You’ll have to pay 50k IDR to one of the locals who owns this part of the rice field.

 All throughout the rice fields you will find large swings that are a popular Instagram opportunity.
-If you’re interested in using one, you will have to pay anywhere around 150k IDR to 250k IDR.
+If you’d like to use one, you will have to pay around 150k IDR to 250k IDR.
 We decided not to do the swing because we found it too overpriced just for a photo with our budget.

-As we were leaving the rice field, we were stopped a few times by local rice farmers demanding a donation.
-It’s a good idea to bring plenty of smaller notes so you’re not stuck with only large money.
+As we were leaving the rice field, there were a few locals demanding a donation.
+It’s a good idea to bring some smaller notes so you’re not stuck with only large money.

 Be sure to check out our Top Instagram Spots In Bali Blog for all the best places for photos!